kodecocodes/i9t/3d-touch/3d-touch.markdown

 ![width=45%](images/10-static-shortcut.png)

-> **Note:** When an app is _launched_ due to a shortcut item being tapped, the `launchOptions` dictionary of `application(_:didFinishLaunchingWithOptions:)` will contain the `UIApplicationShortcutItem` in question as the value for the key `UIApplicationLaunchOptionsShortcutItemKey`.
+> **Note:** When an app is _launched_ due to a shortcut item being tapped (as opposed to being brought back from the background), the `launchOptions` dictionary of `application(_:didFinishLaunchingWithOptions:)` will contain the `UIApplicationShortcutItem` in question as the value for the key `UIApplicationLaunchOptionsShortcutItemKey`.
 There are a few caveats to bear in mind when handling your shortcut items in this method, so be sure to check out the full documentation for more information: ([http://apple.co/1P04D7q](http://apple.co/1P04D7q)).

 ### Adding a dynamic shortcut